Unemployment Insurance: Nebraska

 - Under certain circumstances, workers may not qualify for unemployment benefits.
 See Disqualification From Benefits.

 - Unemployment benefits will generally last for up to 26 weeks.
 See Benefits.

-- There are specific recordkeeping, notice and posting requirements for employers.
-See Recordkeeping; Notice and Posting Requirements.
+- There are specific notice, posting and recordkeeping requirements for employers.
+See Notice and Posting Requirements; Recordkeeping Requirements.